bigdatagenomics/adam/docs/api/joins.rst

 Filter Genotypes by Features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This query joins an RDD of Genotypes against an RDD of Features using an
+This query joins a genomic dataset of Genotypes against a genomic dataset of Features using an
 inner join.
 Because this is an inner join, records from either dataset
 that do not pair to the other are automatically dropped, providing the
 filter we are interested in.
 This query is useful for trying to identify